 MAPG’s success depends upon the involvement of its members who recognize that problem gambling is a public health issue that needs to be addressed.
 Anyone can become a member and participate in MAPG programs.

-Blaine Ryan DeGracia is an attorney at RMC and recently received his Juris Doctorate degree from Thomas M. Cooley Law School.
+Blaine Degracia (Board President) is an attorney at RMC and recently received his Juris Doctorate degree from Thomas M. Cooley Law School.
 His areas of focus include gaming and intellectual property law.

-Mike Mooney is the CEO of Choices Counseling Center in Roseville and is a licensed counselor of 25 years.
+Mike Mooney (Board Secretary) is the CEO of Choices Counseling Center in Roseville and is a licensed counselor of 25 years.

 Michael Burke was the long-term Executive Director of MAPG.
 He is also a motivational speaker and national lecturer in the field of cross-addiction and compulsive gambling.
 His book, "Never Enough: One Lawyers True Story of How He Gambled His Career Away" has been published by the American Bar Association.